taedaniellim/senlab/index.md

 {% capture text %}

-Our research interests lie in the structural and functional basis of receptor–ligand interactions, which are relevant to human health and disease.
-Much of our studies aim to elucidate the molecular recognition properties governing receptor interactions with a ligand, and subsequent molecular events that couple ligand recognition to receptor activation.
+Much of our projects aim to elucidate the molecular recognition properties governing receptor interactions with a ligand, and subsequent molecular events that couple ligand recognition to receptor activation.

 {%
   include button.html